 Can I Sue for Lost Wages and Emotional Distress after a Car Accident?

-The short answer is yes.
+The short answer is yes, you can recover for wage Loss and Emotional Damages after Car Accidents.
 The law in Ohio strives to make an injured party “whole” after they have been involved in a car accident.
 However, the word “whole” takes on a different meaning depending on the situation.
 The categories of damages under Ohio Law are compensatory, non-economic and punitive.
 Let’s take a look at how these damages work in the context of an injury accident.

 The first, and often, largest type of damages is what is called Compensatory damages.
 These are damages that are intended to compensate a victim of a car accident for the economic loss they have incurred.
 According to Ohio Revised Code 2315.18, economic loss means:

 - All wages, salaries, or other compensation lost as a result of an injury or loss to person or property that is a subject of a tort action;